AceLikesGhosts/ytm-rpc/README.md

 1. Open your Chromium based browser and navigate to `chrome://extensions/`, or the respective extensions page, in the address bar.
 2. Turn on the Developer Mode switch (usually located at the top-right corner of the extensions page).
 3. Click on the "Load unpacked" button.
-4. Browse to the project directory where you cloned the repository and select the folder containing the extension files.
+4. Browse to the project directory where you cloned the repository and select the folder named `ChromeExtension`.
-The Discord Rich Presence extension should now be installed and active in your Chromium browser.
+The extension should now be installed and active in your Chromium browser.

 ## Prerequisites